Cheapest Auto Insurance in Minneapolis, Minnesota (2025)

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

 Minneapolis is the most heavily populated city in Minnesota, resulting in higher car insurance rates than most other cities in the state.
-With an average monthly rate of $210, insurance in the City of Lakes is also much more expensive than the national average of $139.
-How much you pay will depend on your age, marital status, driving history, coverage needs, and other factors.
+With an average monthly rate of $126 for liability coverage, insurance in the City of Lakes is more expensive than the national liability average of $103.

 Quick Facts